 Hvítá River, which means White River in Icelandic, is not only beautiful, but full of fun whitewater rapids as well!
 This is precisely why kayakers travel from all over the world to ride these waves.

 When taking a kayaking or rafting excursion in the Hvítá River in Iceland, you will be privy to some of the most stunning natural sights on the entire Island.

 Along the way, you will paddle through Brúarhlöð canyon.
 Here you can witness rare rock formations, portholes, extraordinary cliffs, and water-washed breccia walls.
 The excursion also stops along the way to allow thrill-seekers a jump from the cliffs into the glacial blue canyon waters below!

 Participants will get an hour and a half on the this beautiful river, and afterwards will be treated to a visit to the Drumbó sauna.

 Trebizat River, Bosnia & Herzegovina

-The Trebizat River is a well-known whitewater destination in Bosnia and Herzegovina, just one hour West of Mostar.
+Another one of the best rivers in Europe to go whitewater kayaking is the Trebizat River.
+These class III-IV rapids are a well-known whitewater destination in Bosnia and Herzegovina, just one hour West of Mostar.